 Welcome to Meadow Montessori School!
-The Parent Handbook will provide you with information about our school so that you and your child can have a successful and happy experience.
-Please read, and keep handy, the Parent Handbook.
+This Parent Handbook will provide you with information about our school so that you and your child can have a successful and happy experience.

 The mission of Meadow Montessori School is to create and sustain a caring, respectful and safe educational environment to enable each child to realize his or her richest potential for social, ethical and intellectual growth and to become an independent, self-motivated, and contributing member of the world community.